The Department of Communication Studies

 Visit http://www.baruch.cuny.edu/tutorials/powerpoint to complete this 45-minute tutorial on the effective design and delivery of PowerPoint slides.
 The tutorial features information on the 6x6 rule, the importance of focusing on visuals, pros and cons of presentation slides, and more.

 Guidelines for Public Speaking

 Download the Guidelines for Public Speaking (pdf), a compendium of guidelines on effective public speaking.
 The Guidelines contain advice for preparing and delivering presentations, information on different types of speeches, and tips for reducing communication anxiety.

 Baruch Colleges offers a number of excellent and largely free support services in spoken and written communication.
 These services include one-on-one tutorials, labs, and workshops.
 Please see Support Services for specific information.

 The ESL Speech Lab has a large variety of programs on pronunciation, rhythm, intonation, grammar, conversation management, vocabulary development, listening/lecture comprehension, and business-related communication skills.
-Students can work in the lab independently or with a professional Speech Consultant (see below).
 We recommend that you visit the lab regularly.
 Practice makes perfect!
 Please download Instructions and a list of ESL Materials available in the lab, and visit Accent Reduction FAQs for more information.